anuyorker/anuyorker/README.md

 I like playing with different technologies in my spare time.
 Lately I've been learning Rust.
 I'm also an avid nvim user.

-I am a strong advocate for open source, and I'm usually open to contributing to fun or interesting projects.
+I am a strong advocate for open source, and I'm open to contributing to fun or interesting projects.

 <!--
 **anuyorker/anuyorker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.